Dimension-Six Terms in the Standard Model Lagrangian

 This way we have completed establishing a basis for all the operators that cannot be written as products of zero-hypercharge currents, i.e. classes $(\bar LR)(\bar RL)$, $(\bar LR)(\bar LR)$ and $B$-violating in Tab.~\ref{tab:4ferm}.
-The $B$-violating ones are identical to those in Ref.~\cite{Abbott:1980zj} where the original classification of Refs.~\cite{Weinberg:1979sa,Wilczek:1979hc} was corrected.
-It is worth recalling that $Q^{(3)}_{qqq}$ vanishes in the flavour-diagonal case thanks to symmetry of all the three $(\tau^I\eps)$ matrices, and to the equality~ $\psi_1^T C \psi_2 = \psi_2^T C \psi_1$ that follows from the fermion field anticommutation and antisymmetry of the $C$ matrix.
+The $B$-violating ones are identical to those in Ref.~\cite{Abbott:1980zj} where the original classification of Refs.~\cite{Weinberg:1979sa,Wilczek:1979hc} was corrected.\footnote{ The original version of our paper contained five $B$-violating operators, as in Eqs.~(1.1)-(1.5) of Ref.~\cite{Abbott:1980zj}.
+However, only four of them are linearly independent, as shown in Eqs.~(1.7)-(1.11) of that article (see also appendix A of Ref.~\cite{Alonso:2014zka}).} It is worth recalling that $Q_{qqq}$ vanishes in the flavour-diagonal case, as follows from Eq.~(1.11) of Ref.~\cite{Abbott:1980zj}.